+Learn more about Tuition and Financial Aid at MIT.
 Based on this information, how does MIT sound?
-Remember, the best school for one person may not be the right school for another!
+Remember, a school that is perfect for one person may not be the right school for someone else!
 So ask yourself: Is MIT a good school for you?

 MIT is located in the urban setting of Cambridge, Massachusetts, less than an hour from Boston.

 If you want to see MIT for yourself, plan a visit.
 The best way to reach campus is to take Interstate 93 to Cambridge, or book a flight to the nearest airport, Logan International.

 You can also take a virtual campus tour to get a sense of what MIT and Cambridge are like without leaving home.

 The deadline for Fall first-year applications to MIT is Jan 1.

 The deadline for Fall transfer applications to MIT is Mar 15.

 Check the school website for more information about deadlines for specific programs or special admissions programs